 VDW and VDMA sector outlooks both note Sondermaschinen as a structural strength now meeting US procurement risk filters.
 IMAP German Mid-Cap M&A Report 2026 and White & Case M&A Explorer 2026 flag the same productisation gap at the diligence layer: bespoke-only firms price below productised peers even when the engineering is identical.

 When the US procurement committee opens the dossier, the eye looks for a configuration band, a fixed warranty, a fixed lead time, a parts catalog, a USD price band, and a comparable resale market.
 Not finding them, the dossier sorts to high-risk specialty and the committee asks for a standard alternative.
 The competitor with a standard configuration wins on procurement, not on engineering.
 The fix is not to abandon Sondermaschinenbau.
-The fix is to expose a productised band the buyer can read first, with the bespoke layer named as options.
+The fix is to expose a productised band the buyer can evaluate first, with the bespoke layer named as options.
 See regulatory translation and TCO.

 Stage two: rebuild the US dossier around band-plus-options.
 Page one carries the standard configuration band, the warranty, the lead time, the parts catalog, the USD price band, and the resale comp where one exists.
 Bespoke options are named as add-ons with named price impact and named schedule impact.
 Engineering depth and VDMA, VDW credentials sit as page-two supporting proof.
 Convert past bespoke projects into outcome-led US-format case studies: customer, line, named outcome, the band the buyer started from, the options layered on top.